prompt …

 Wait - don't we already have an internal voice ?
 A gut feeling !
 Where does it come from ?

 Any major paradigm shift, mandates an order of magnitude improvement - even more so a "once in a ten thousand years event" 5.
 There was an all around effort to reduce the cost while increasing the utility of written words.
 It wasn't that no one knew scribing before, but the inscriptions were pegged to the cave walls.
 Like murals or wall carvings, text was written on human size scales.
 Large paintings and books were of the same measure, and medium.
 An artist could afford to spend a year on a painting, but spending that much effort on a single page was a test of patience.
-Even if someone was willing , the diacritics and calligraphy weren't mature enough.
+Even if someone was willing , the fonts and diacritics weren't mature enough.

 In an estimate, a hundred-page scripture, painted on human size frames, used to cost a Tola